 Although Wi-Fi is everywhere now, many users will rely on 4G to shop online.
 If your website is script-heavy and takes a long time to load, they may go elsewhere.
 As such, you need to cater to your customers’ impatience by providing a site that loads quickly.

 Implement analytics that focus on mobile users.

 Creating a mobile-friendly website isn’t the only thing you need to do to improve your conversion rates.
 With B12’s monthly reporting, you’ll see your site’s numbers for mobile traffic.
 Analyzing your data and reviewing the personalized monthly recommendations we send you will help you understand where your site is underperforming so you can make updates accordingly.

 Play with your landing pages for lead generation success

 When creating landing pages, there are tactics you can use to increase your success rate.
 For example, not asking a customer for their age makes them more likely to convert.
-Adding videos to your landing page can boost engagement.
+Adding videos and graphic design to your landing page can boost engagement.